amyhupe/amyhupe.co.uk/src/articles/2022-07-01-changing-our-language-on-bad-patterns.md

 There’s been an increasing number of conversations on my Twitter timeline, lately, about the term “dark patterns”.

+The term was originally coined by [Harry Brignull](https://testimonium.co/).
+He used it to describe tricks used in websites and apps to make people do things they didn't mean to - like subscribing to a service or signing up to receive marketing emails.

-Historically, lots of us in the tech and UX industry have used the term to describe bad design patterns.
+Since then, lots of us in the tech and UX industry have used the term to describe other kinds of bad design patterns, too.
 These include patterns that:

-- trick users into doing something they might not want to, like agreeing to receive marketing emails
 - are hard to use, like captchas or selects
 - are confusing, like text inputs that provide a single line for users to type on top of, rather than a border that encloses the whole input area (thanks to Google for this one)
 - are inaccessible for disabled people, or people using certain assistive technology